 A normal fluid-filled cyst (like a bubble) within the ovary that usually contains a ripening egg.
 The follicle can release an egg at ovulation.
 A physician can retrieve the egg from the follicle during an Assisted Reproductive Technology (ART) treatment cycle.

-A hormone that stimulates the ovary to grow a follicle which gets it ready for ovulation.
+A hormone that stimulates the ovary to grow a follicle that gets it ready for ovulation.
 FSH is produced in the anterior pituitary gland.

 A sperm or an egg.

-A medication in the form of a subcutaneous injection that is a Gonadotropin Releasing Hormone (GnRH) antagonist used to suppress ovulation during an In Vitro Fertilization (IVF) cycle.
+Medication in the form of a subcutaneous injection that is a Gonadotropin-Releasing Hormone (GnRH) antagonist used to suppress ovulation during an In Vitro Fertilization (IVF) cycle.